Now accepting even MORE insurance plans (Fidelis, MetroPlus, Emblem, United, Anthem, MVP, Aetna, Healthfirst & more...) Learn more

 The bottom line

 Turn to Elektra.
-Our board-certified providers can prescribe FDA-approved treatments for hypoactive sexual desire disorder, Addyi included.
+Our board-certified, menopause trained clinicians can prescribe FDA-approved treatments for hypoactive sexual desire disorder, Addyi included.

 We can also prescribe other hormonal and non-hormonal options like Vylessi (which, unlike Addyi, is only used when needed and great for those who don’t want to worry about a missed dose).